 Here is the list of entry/exit points in Nepal; also you can get visa on arrival at these locations;

 Eastern Nepal: Kakarvitta, Nepal

 Northern Nepal: Kodari, Sindupalchok (Recently closed after an earthquake (2015)

 Mid Western Nepal: Jamunaha, Nepalgunj

 Western Nepal (Kanchanpur): Gadda Chauko, MAhendranagar

 Before you land at Tribhuvan International Airport (TIA), make sure that you have sent your flight details and get the details (name and number) of the person who is coming to pick you up at the airport.
-In order to avoid any hassles, you may buy local SIM card at the counter of Nepal Telecom or Ncell inside the terminal so that you can direct call to the person who is coming for pick up.
+In order to avoid any hassles, you may buy a local SIM card at the counter of Nepal Telecom or Ncell inside the terminal so that you can directly call to the person who is coming for pick up.
 If you have no intention of buying a SIM card; no worries, your representative will be coming with a Pla-Card mentioning either your name or HimalayanWindows.
 And make sure that no one is coming from the hotel to pick you up (if you have booked hotel yourself) as some of the hotels have such services.